 5 hours (labour) worth of shoes 5 hours (labour) worth of tyres 5 hours (labour) worth of watches 5 hours (labour) worth of whisky 5 hours (labour) worth of cloth

 If we look at commodities as use-values (their utility), we see them as a “shoe”, “watch”, etc., as products of a particular kind of labour … the labour of the cobbler, watchmaker, etc. But in exchange, commodities are looked at differently.
 The special character is lost sight of and they appear as so many units of average labour.
 In exchange we are now comparing the amounts of human labour in general contained in the commodities.
 All labour, in exchange, is reduced to average simple units of labour.

 It is true that the commodity produced by skilled labour contains more value than that produced by unskilled.
 Therefore in exchange, the units of skilled labour are reduced to so many units of unskilled, simple labour.
 For example, the ratio of 1 skilled unit = 3 unskilled units, or simply skilled labour is worth three times as much as unskilled.

-Explained simply, the value of commodity is determined by the amount of average labour used in its production.
+Explained simply, the value of a commodity is determined by the amount of average labour used in its production.
 (Or how long it takes to produce).
 But left like this, it appears that the lazy worker produces more values than the most efficient worker!